DenisChera/MusicAll-Recognizer-App/README.md

 MusicAll Recognizer is an application similar to Shazam, but which brings a series of new features such as:
 - Saving song details and lyrics in pdf format
-- Customizing the content of the "Details" screen (dark mode or light mode)
+- Customizing the content of the "Details" screen
 - Text-to-speech functionality
 - History of recognized songs
 - Sorting songs in history alphabetically